-"Filler" is just a plain term for a tasty and affordable ingredient that can be mixed with or served alongside your meat dish to help you stretch your dollars.
+"Filler" is just a plain term for an affordable ingredient that can be mixed with or served alongside your meat dish to help you stretch your dollars.
 Beans, whole grains, nuts, and diced or grated vegetables are classic fillers that add flavor, texture, fiber and nutrients to your meat dish.

-When mixing cooked filler directly with the raw meat, you can mix in about 1 cup of filler per pound of meat.
-This is generally for dishes that need to hold their shape, such as meatloaf, meatballs or hamburger.
+When mixing cooked filler directly with the raw meat, you can mix in about 1-3 cups of filler per pound of meat.
+One cup is generally for dishes that need to hold their shape, such as meatloaf, meatballs or hamburger.
 You can use a lot more filler for most other recipes.

 Here are some classic fillers: